Happy Holidays!

 I would like to respectfully offer a different opinion than the one presented in your Sunday editorial titled Cities finding getting wired pricey, passé.

 I thought it ironic that you mentioned Nobel Economist Milton Friedman.
 Mr. Friedman taught that competition and choice was good for consumers and for the economy.
 One of the goals of the UTOPIA project is to provide a network platform for increased competition and choice for residential and business consumers.
-I suggest that Mr. Friedman would also agree that the municipal open infrastructure model is both economically and technically more efficient than the monopolistic infrastructure models of our current telecommunications infrastructure that the lobbyists in Washington are working so hard to protect.
+I suggest that Mr. Friedman would also agree that the municipal open infrastructure model is both economically and technically more efficient than the monopolistic infrastructure models of our current telecommunications infrastructure that the lobbyists in

 Modern economists teach that competition lowers prices and improves quality.
 Thousands of Utahans in UTOPIA cities have benefited from competition as Comcast & Qwest have lowered their rates significantly in response to UTOPIA service providers coming to their neighborhood.
 Thousands of households are now getting more services and saving hundreds of dollars a year in real money as service providers compete for their business.